YellowJacketLinux/Platillo/Dingbats/Zapf_Dingbats.md

 I wonder if the same will happen with Emoji glyphs...

-With the advent of Adobe PostScript font, Adobe created a PostScript Type 1 font called ‘ITC Zapf Dingbats’ that contained a subset of the Zapf Dingbats collection using dingbats from all three series, probably based at least partially on the popularity of the glyphs in typesetting.
+With the advent of Adobe PostScript fonts, Adobe created a PostScript Type 1 font called ‘ITC Zapf Dingbats’ that contained a subset of the Zapf Dingbats collection using dingbats from all three series, probably based at least partially on the popularity of the glyphs in typesetting.

+I have attempted to map the glyphs in the 8-bit font to both the original collection glyphs and the Unicode code-points in the markdown document `ZapfDingbatsGlyphEquivalents.md` in this directory.

 ‘ITC Zapf Dingbats’ was *not* included in the collection of 13 fonts known as ‘PostScript Level 1’ that was guaranteed to be made available on PostScript Level 1 printers, but it was included in the collection of 14 fonts known as the ‘PDF Standard 14 fonts’ guaranteed to be available to PDF readers and is just the ‘PostScript Level 1’ collection plus ‘ITC Zapf Dingbats’.

 The 8-bit font ‘ITC Zapf Dingbats’ is included in the collection of 35 fonts known as ‘PostScript Level 2’ that was guaranteed to be made available on